grlkrash/studioconnect-ai/PRD.md

   }
   ```

-### 8.3 Integration Architecture
+### 9.3 Integration Architecture

 #### Project Management Tools
-- **Supported Platforms**: Asana, Jira, Monday.com (Trello support to be evaluated post-v1)
+- **Supported Platforms**: Asana, Jira, Monday.com
 - **Core Design**: The integration is built on a provider-based architecture.
 A common `ProjectManagementProvider` interface defines a contract for all supported platforms, ensuring consistent integration with the core application.
 This allows for modular, scalable, and maintainable connections to third-party services.

 #### Integration Flow
 The integration process follows a standardized flow for each provider, consisting of authentication, data synchronization, and real-time updates via webhooks.

-1.  **Authentication**: Per section 6, v1 will use a single, admin-provided API token for each integration.
-The system will securely store these tokens, associating them with the business account.
+1.  **Authentication**: The system uses a secure, per-business **OAuth 2.0 flow** to connect to PM tools.
+It handles the complete token exchange, secure storage of access and refresh tokens, and automated token renewal to ensure uninterrupted service.
+For Jira, it requests a comprehensive set of scopes to enable deep, enterprise-level integration.
 2.  **Provider Abstraction Layer**:
     - A new directory `src/services/pm-providers` will house the integration logic.
     - An interface `pm.provider.interface.ts` will define the standard methods: `connect(credentials)`, `syncProjects()`, `getProjectDetails(id)`, `setupWebhooks()`, and `handleWebhook(payload)`.